Lutheran Summer Music (LSM) is the nation’s premier faith-based music academy for high school students.

 Discover current events, concerts, and more from LSM faculty, fellows, students, and alumni

-Lutheran Summer Music is pleased to present the recipient of the 2024 Carl Schalk Award: Naomi from Grand Marais, MN.
+Lutheran Summer Music is pleased to present the recipient of the 2025 Carl Schalk Award: Paul Olson from Casper, Wyoming.
 LSM has established this award to recognize students who embody the same passion for church music, and by their desires to use their musical gifts to the service of the church.
-Read Naomi's full interview here.
+Read Paul’s full interview here.

-LSM is pleased to present the recipient of the 2024 Peter Wessler Award: Nicolas from Palmetto Bay, Florida.
+Lutheran Summer Music is pleased to present the recipient of the 2025 Peter Wessler Award: Sarah Chang from Houston, Texas.
 LSM established this award to honor Peter Wessler, LSM's Academy director for 17 years before his death in 2020.
-Nicolas (Nico) was chosen as the designee for this award due to his notable contributions to the student community at LSM.
-Read Nico's full interview here.
+Sarah was chosen as the designee for this award due to her notable social and musical contributions to the community at large.
+Read Sarah’s full interview here.